Zadar City Breaks

 - Currency: Croatian kuna

-St Donatus Church is unique in Europe.
+This church is completely unique within Europe.
 Religious services are no longer performed here, but due to its superb acoustics, it is a popular venue for music events.

 Visit Franciscan Monastery and Church, the oldest Gothic church in Dalmatia.